Learn about this pretty spring bloomer and the many different yet all beautiful types and why many have a primrose passion.

 P. denticulate, also known as the “drumstick” primrose, comes from the Himalayan areas of Asia.
 It has a unique, lollipop flower cluster on top of fairly straight stems and loves a wet area of the garden.

 P. auricula are extremely showy.
 They are a collector’s item for many, and you will even find that many people collect them and showcase them in “theaters,” which are open shelving units with a roof on top, to showcase the plants and shield them from too much rain or strong sun.
-Check out some fantastic auricular theaters on Pinterest and some great close up pics here.
+Check out some fantastic auricular theaters on Pinterest.

 It’s that time of the season when I start to dream of garden plans for the upcoming new year, and this year, I am definitely adding some new Primulas to feed my primrose passion.